OyakiMasu/ProjectCrypto.Beginner/README.md

 * When the links aren't responding reload the page to return it back to normal.

 ### AUTHOR
- This project was contributed by :
+* This project was contributed by :
    * ZAKI MATHU

+### LICENSE
+* This project is licensed under MIT License